djhoese/git-novice-custom/_episodes/09-github.md

 ~~~
 {: .output}

-Now we can add the GitHub repository as a remote of this new repository
+Now we can add the GitLab repository as a remote of this new repository

 ~~~
-$ git remote add origin https://github.com/vlad/planets.git
+$ git remote add origin https://gitlab.ssec.wisc.edu/vlad/planets.git
 ~~~
 {: .bash}